Murrumbidgee Valley environmental water

 Available environmental water in 2013-14

 Moderate conditions currently exist in the Murrumbidgee Catchment.
-At the start of the water year, Burrinjuck Dam was at 40 per cent, while Blowering Dam was 69 per cent, with high security allocations at 95% and general security allocations at 18%
+At the start of the water year, Burrinjuck Dam was at 40% capacity, while Blowering Dam was at 69%, with high security allocations at 95% and general security allocations at 18%.

 At least 200,000 ML of environmental water is available for use in the Murrumbidgee valley.
 Available environmental water is made up from NSW Environmental Water Holdings, Commonwealth environmental water and water provided under the water sharing plan.
 This volume does not include environmental water available under supplementary conditions.